 Visit our Camp Registration Information page for information about transfers and withdrawals.

-Yes, financial assistance is available for COCA Summer Arts Camps.
-Visit our Financial Assistance page for more information.
+COCA offers sliding scale tuition for qualifying students for COCA Summer Arts Camps.
+Visit our Sliding Scale Tuition page for more information.

 How can I get my student added to a waitlist?